Cossatot Community College

 National Physical Therapy Examination Pass Rate

-The program’s passing percent data will be calculated by the number graduates who take and successfully pass the National Physical Therapy Examination (NPTE) per graduating class.
+The program's passing percent data is calculated by the number graduates who take and successfully pass the National Physical Therapy Examination (NPTE).

 Employment Rates

-The program's employment rates will be calculated by the number of eligible students who are employed as a physical therapist assistant.
+The program's employment rates are calculated by the number of eligible graduates who sought employment and were employed as a PTA within one year of graduation.

 For Additional Information Contact: